prototypo/persistenturls/trunk/README.txt

 Download a release archive from http://purlz.org/ and extract it into a new directory.

-Create the file "webapps/mail.properties" and include your local SMTP credentials.
+Edit the file "etc/mail.properties" and include your local SMTP credentials.
 A typical file might contain the following: mail.transport.protocol = smtp mail.from = system@example.com mail.smtp.host = example.com